Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-06-PowerShellProgress-Pt1.md

 ### Write-ProgressBar

-Now to build our starting **Write-ProgressBar** function.
+Now to build your starting **Write-ProgressBar** function.
 To start out we aren't going to want to mess with re-creating every functionality of **Write-Progress**, so we are just going to add the ability to pass in an updated **Activity** which will update the title of the progress bar window and **PercentComplete**.

 If you didn't read Boe's article you may have already attempted to update the progressbar using the **$SyncHash** Variable.
 This will sadly not work.
 Something about security or something.
 So what we are going to do is modify the properties in the second runspace by using the dispatcher which is exposed in our **$SyncHash** variable.